 CITY OF WATER DAY

-Join us on Saturday, July 13 for the 17th annual City of Water Day, a day of free, family-friendly events on or near the waterfront.
-City of Water Day is organized by the Waterfront Alliance and New York–New Jersey Harbor & Estuary Program (HEP) to raise awareness about the risk we all face from sea level rise and climate change.
+Join us on Saturday, July 25 for the 19th annual City of Water Day, a day of free, family-friendly events on or near the waterfront.
+City of Water Day is organized by the Waterfront Alliance and New York–New Jersey Harbor & Estuary Program (HEP) to champion a climate-resilient New York and New Jersey harbor.

 CITY OF WATER DAY